 What financial incentives are available for ductless heat pumps?

-The Bonneville Power Administration, through CEC, is offering co-op members a cash discount of $800 when installed in existing and recently constructed, single family homes (site built or manufactured) with electric resistance heat where the unit will be installed.
+The Bonneville Power Administration, through CEC, is offering co-op members an on-bill discount of $700 when installed in existing and recently constructed, single family homes (site built or manufactured) with electric resistance heat where the unit will be installed.
 Electric resistance heat includes: electric furnaces, baseboards, wall heaters, and plug in electric heaters.
 Homes with a gas furnace or heat pump serving the same area where the ductless heat pump will be installed, do not qualify.
 Please remember however, that BPA programs are subject to change without notice.